Importance of Automation

 Humans are prone to mistakes so as system administrators.
 Performing same tasks over and over introduce chances of making mistakes.
 Most of the system administrators hate this.
 If things are automated with less manual intervention chances for making mistake gets reduced result in quality delivery with perfections.

 If things are automated will allows all members in team can use the automation will result in teams productivity.
 With the help of automation, you can reduce a complex task up to one script like command and then same command or script can be used by any team member .Which will reduce dependency as well as it may need more senior member to perform that complex task.
 By automating that process, senior administrators can put all of their expertise into creating the right process that performs the right checks, and they can take off vacation with confidence that anyone else in the team now can perform the task efficiently.

 Automation reduces documentation workload.
 Often instead of automating a task, a sysadmin team will spend time documenting a process.
 There is still an important place for documentation.
-For example if you automate entire process into a single automated task, you no longer need documentation because you’ve reduced it down to “run this script”.
+For example if you automate entire process into a single automated task, you no longer need documentation because you’ve reduced it down to “run this shell script”.
 Because the process is now automated, you also know the process is kept up to date; otherwise, the script may stop working.

 What to automate?

 Even though automation is really good but things to keep in mind that everything cannot be automated.
 Below are the few scenarios when we can consider the automation.Following are a few different types of tasks that make good candidates for automation.